tchughesiv/cf-mini/README.md

 # requirements:

-A Docker server using "devicemapper w/ udev sync enabled" & at least 30gb disk highly recommended.
+A Docker server using "devicemapper w/ udev sync enabled" & at least 30gb disk is highly recommended.
 I intend to do further testing with the btrfs & overlay storage options soon.
 My working Ubuntu environment has two critical things configured that you should verify or performance will suffer.

   Tested on a Ubuntu 15.04 server w/ the following settings: <i>(Notes on my build are [here](https://github.com/tchughesiv/cf-mini/blob/master/ubuntu15_04.md).)</i>